 High Wycombe, Buckinghamshire, England

-About 10 years ago I taught a group of children to sail.
-They were bright, enthusiastic and as keen to enjoy life as any other child.
-All however, had a serious disability.
+About 10 years ago, I taught a group of children to sail.
+They were bright, enthusiastic, and as keen to enjoy life as any other children.
+All, however, had a serious disability.
 Three were in wheelchairs, paralyzed from the waist down.
 One was nearly blind and had a deformity of his right arm.
-Two were able to walk with difficulty, afflicted with Cerebral palsy.
+Two were able to walk with difficulty, afflicted with cerebral palsy.

-The seventh little boy I will never forget.
-I will call him Matthew.
+The seventh little boy I will call him Matthew.
 He too had cerebral palsy and was very badly afflicted.
-His hands and arms were both deformed from the disease and inactivity.
+His hands and arms were both deformed from disease and inactivity.
 His back was bent.
-His face was distorted and his legs did not work.
-Even his laughter was a tinkling cough, which racked his body.
-To speak, Matthew had the help of a letter board.
-Slowly, and with deliberate determination, he would point out with distorted hands, letter by letter, what he wanted to say.
+His face was distorted, and his legs did not work.
+Even his laughter was a tinkling cough that racked his whole body.
+Matthew spoke with the help of a letterboard.
+Slowly and with deliberate determination, his distorted hands pointed out letter by letter what he wanted to say.
 Sometimes he would try to talk.
-His voice was so distorted that even his constant caretaker could not understand most of his whispered growl.
+His voice was so distorted that even his constant caretaker could not understand much of his whispered growl.
 Yet he was always bright and cheerful and loved to try everything his classmates were doing, both in the boat and in the classroom.

-Often they would loudly interrupt each other, trying to get an answer in before one of the others.
-But when Matthew wanted to answer a question it was different.
-All of a sudden they all quieted.
+Often they would loudly interrupt each other to try to get their answer in first.
+But when Matthew wanted to answer a question, all of a sudden they all quieted.
 Matthew whispered and gesticulated at his board.
 They waited.
 Matthew struggled with dogged persistence until the answer was spelled out.
 Then, if I did not understand, one of the other children would work with him until the answer was clear.
-When Matthew had answered his question the children were, almost magically, transformed back into a rabble of noisy and enthusiastic children.
+When Matthew had answered his question, the children magically transformed back into a rabble of noisy and enthusiastic children.

 Available in The Best of HeroicStories, Volume 1.